ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 * BREAKING CHANGE.
 Move Autofac support into seperate DLL.
 Existing implementations need to add a reference to ProjectExtensions.Azure.ServiceBus.Autofac and change initialization code as shown in the getting started example.
 * BREAKING CHANGE.
 WithSettings No longer accepts the AutoFac Container as a parameter.
 This change was made to support the other containers.
 * BREAKING CHANGE.
 You must add .UseAutofacContainer() after WithSettings().
 If you wich to use your existing container, You would pass it into this method call.

+###Version 0.9.1

+* Fixed bug in AutoFac registration of a Default Serializer.
+* Fixed bug in AutoFac registration of a any items internally registered on the default container.
+* Fixed bug in Publish method that ignored the serializer passed in and defaulted back to default serializer.

+###Version 0.9.2

+* Added self healing of deleted topic during application execution.
+Error is still thrown since no subscribers will exist.
+* Added self healing of deleted subscriptions during application execution.
+Any messages sent to the topic while your client subscription is deleted will not be received.
+The sender does not understand how many receivers exist and therefor does not know that the message needs to be resent.